 After that lengthy introduction, we can now turn to the twelve string guitar.
 Like the mandolin and the bazouki, this guitar has its strings doubled (that's why there are twelve strings and not six).
 But instead of tuning the strings in unison (mandolin and bazouki), the bottom four strings are tuned in octaves (the top two are in unison).
 This is what gives the twelve string its characteristic sound, and is why I wrote yesterday that I will have to learn how to play single note parts on the lower strings.

 Where can the twelve string be heard?
-As a child of the 60s, I instinctively think of the "A Hard Day's Night" album, where George Harrison can be heard clearly playing a twelve string.
+As a child of the 60s, I instinctively think of the "A Hard Day's Night" album, where George Harrison can clearly be heard playing a twelve string.
 The nascent Byrds saw the film and heard the music; they turned the twelve string into the dominant sound of their earlier songs.
 The first line up of Genesis used acoustic twelve strings.
 Apparently Tom Petty uses a twelve string guitar but I am not familiar with his work.
 Fairport used a twelve string occasionally, played by Simon Nicol: the opening riff on "Come all ye" and "Run, Johnny, Run" spring to mind.
+In fact, Simon used to claim that the reason that he was asked to join Fairport in 1967 was that he had a twelve string guitar!